 In various countries in Asia, trucks provide books for those who do not have libraries readily accessible or reading material at their fingertips.

-Imagine what it would be like if you had to wait for a bookmobile to come around once a week just so you could spend a few hours pouring through.
+Imagine what it would be like if you had to wait for a bookmobile to come around once a week so that you could spend a few hours poring through.

 The business of seaweed